Manchester, Bolton & Bury Canal

 ~

-This was one of the very first Blue Fox projects that evolved into a wonderful fun series of successful group walks.
+This was one of the very first Blue Fox projects that evolved into a wonderful and fun series of successful group walks.

-Alas, the canal is still derelict, but PHENOMINAL strides have been made to completely upgrade the towpaths and undergo essential maintenance … complete testimony to the tireless efforts by the team of volunteers of the Society.
+Alas, the canal is still derelict, but PHENOMENAL strides have been made to completely upgrade the towpaths and undergo essential maintenance … complete testimony to the tireless efforts by the team of volunteers of the Society.

 ~